whilealive/LaTexStyles/alltex/README.md

 basicStyles
 -----------
 - for usage with all documents
-- compile with pdfTex
+- compile with LuaLaTeX
-- uses standard Latin Modern font
+- uses Lucida Bright from TUG